 - The Hotline welcomes all good faith reports of any alleged wrongful conduct, including but not limited to, suspected violations of the System Code of Conduct and/or campus/entity codes.

 - Appropriate consequences, up to and including termination, expulsion, or other sanctions, should flow from violations of Board expectations and standards.

-- In addition to the Hotline, the UA System Office of Risk Management maintains an “open door” policy for reports and concerns of an ethical, compliance, or risk issue.
+- In addition to the Hotline, the UA System Office of Risk and Compliance maintains an “open door” policy for reports and concerns of an ethical, compliance, or risk issue.

 500 University Boulevard East (Sid McDonald Hall)